italia/daf-docs/installation/local/devVM.rst

 Catalog Manager
 ---------------
-Move the host pc in the folder dat/catalog_manager and run commands:
+On the host PC, go to the folder dat/catalog_manager and run the commands:

 .. code-block:: bash